ROSS-org/RIO/specs.md

 The data files contain only binary data.
 There are no per-file or per-partition headers.
-However, each segment of data (LP or event) has it's own header:
+However, each segment of data (LP or event) has its own header:

 - Data type (LP or event type)
 - Size